List of Blake's 7 characters: Roj Blake

-Roj Blake is a fictional character from the British science fiction television series Blake's 7, played by Gareth Thomas, who later reprised his role in the Big Finish Productions audio stories.
+Roj Blake is played by Gareth Thomas, who later reprised his role in the Big Finish Productions audio stories.
 (In the B7 audio series, Blake is played by Derek Riddell).

 A native of Earth, Roj Blake was a leading voice against the corrupt, oppressive Terran Federation approximately four years before the series began.
 He was captured by Federation forces, led by Space Commander Travis, and his resistance group was massacred ("Seek-Locate-Destroy").
 Blake was subsequently brainwashed into denouncing his resistance activities, stripped of his memory of the events and placed back into society as an "ideal model citizen" to break the morale of the resistance.
 His brother and sister were sent to a distant planet but executed on arrival.
 Forged tapes were sent to Blake periodically to sustain the illusion that they were alive.

 In the first episode of the series, "The Way Back", Blake was approached by members of a new resistance organization preparing to strike against the Federation once more.
 As Blake took time to consider the revelations about his past, he witnessed the massacre of the group by Federation troops.
 He was captured once again, and the authorities hatched a plan to discredit him by framing him for child molestation and having him sentenced to life on the prison planet Cygnus Alpha.
 During the journey Blake escaped aboard an abandoned highly advanced spacecraft, the Liberator, with Jenna Stannis and Kerr Avon.
 He continued to Cygnus Alpha, recruiting Olag Gan and Vila Restal into the group.
 By the end of the first series, his group had grown with the addition of the telepathic alien Cally and the super-computer Orac.

 These resources gave Blake an unprecedented ability to oppose the Federation.
 Initially committed to freedom with noble intentions, he began to show increasing levels of stress ("Horizon", "Voice From the Past") and to become more fanatical.
 Blake began to focus on destroying the Federation's control centre, the computers controlling climate and commerce for hundreds of worlds—a scheme that Avon and Cally thought to be morally ambiguous because of the thousands of innocent lives it would cost.
 His first attempt was also his first big failure—an attack on Earth's Forbidden Zone at the location publicly advertised as Control was actually an empty room.
 It was revealed that the real control was somewhere secret and that the advertised location was a decoy.
 This failure resulted in the death of Olag Gan.